-Lactarius torminosus, also know as Woolly Milkcap, is a largish, salmon-pink, distinctively woolly agaric that exudes white milk.
+Lactarius torminosus, also know as Woolly Milkcap, is a largish, salmon-pink, distinctively woolly agaric that exudes milk that stays white.
 The mushroom is mycorrhizal with birch and often found in open, grassy sites.

 are pallid buff or salmon, extending downward, narrow, and crowded.
 Spores